-Kurt Dietrich, Reno’s traffic engineer, said the speed bump is temporary because speed racers will often move locations if the street they are using becomes unusable. “[If we installed a permanent bump], then the issue might move to a different location, so we’re looking at a pilot project with a temporary solution so we can move the hump as needed,” said Dietrich.
+Kurt Dietrich, Reno’s traffic engineer, said the speed bump is temporary because speed racers will often move locations if the street they are using becomes unusable. “, then the issue might move to a different location, so we’re looking at a pilot project with a temporary solution so we can move the hump as needed,” said Dietrich.

 Delgado described the speed bump as a demo to see if it reduces traffic incidents.
 If the City deems the speed bump a success, then they might look at installing them in other locations.

-Delgado stressed, however, “Every school, every community is a little bit different.
-[An area with speeding issues] may not need a speed bump; it may need to be a different type of infrastructure—maybe better signage, maybe a stoplight.
+Delgado stressed, however, “Every school, every community is a little bit different. may not need a speed bump; it may need to be a different type of infrastructure—maybe better signage, maybe a stoplight.
 Every case is a little bit different.”

 The City has a three-tiered approach to solving traffic issues: education, enforcement, and engineering.
 The installation is part of the engineering solution to the problem of speeding, but Delgado noted the importance of education as well.